 - Use your cellular carrier's network as your first choice for an Internet connection, if possible.
 See Use a Secure Internet Connection.

 - Avoid using public and free WiFi services.
 When using a WiFi connection, even in hotel rooms, turn on U-M’s Virtual Private Network (VPN) or the specific VPN for your campus.
-(Some nations, such as Russia and China, have banned or intend to ban the use of VPNs.)
+(Some nations, such as Russia and China, have restricted access to, banned, or intend to restrict access to or ban the use of VPNs.)

 - Use eduroam WiFi access when visiting other institutions.
 Eduroam is available to students, faculty and staff when visiting other universities and colleges and throughout the world.
 Before traveling, use the WiFi setup tool to configure eduroam.
 Full access to U-M resources is available when using eduroam.